 Geographic Information.
-We currently have operations in the following countries: Argentina, Australia, Canada, Chile, Costa Rica, Ecuador, El Salvador, Honduras, India, Mexico, New Zealand, Paraguay, Peru, Portugal, the Republic of Ireland, Spain, the U.K., Uruguay and the U.S. We also offer Equifax-branded credit services in Russia through a joint venture, have investments in consumer and/or commercial credit information companies through joint ventures in Cambodia, Malaysia and Singapore and have an investment in a consumer and commercial credit information company in Brazil.
-Approximately

-78% and 77% of our revenue was generated in the U.S. during the twelve months ended December 31, 2021 and 2020, respectively.
+We currently have operations in the following countries: Argentina, Australia, Canada, Chile, Costa Rica, Dominican Republic, Ecuador, El Salvador, Honduras, India, Mexico, New Zealand, Paraguay, Peru, Portugal, the Republic of Ireland, Spain, the U.K., Uruguay and the U.S. We also have investments in consumer and/or commercial credit information companies through joint ventures in Cambodia, Malaysia and Singapore and have an investment in a consumer and commercial credit information company in Brazil.
+We previously had a joint venture in Russia that offered consumer credit services; however, during the third quarter of 2022, we completed the sale of this equity method investment.
+Approximately 78% of our revenue was generated in the U.S. during both the twelve months ended December 31, 2022 and 2021.

 Seasonality.
 We experience seasonality in certain of our revenue streams.
 Revenue generated by the online consumer information services component of our USIS operating segment is typically the lowest during the first quarter, when consumer lending activity is at a seasonal low.
 Revenue generated from the Employer Services business unit within the Workforce Solutions operating segment is generally higher in the first quarter due primarily to the provision of Form W-2 and 1095-C services that occur in the first quarter each year.
 Revenue generated from our financial wealth asset products and data management services in our Financial Marketing Services business is generally higher in the fourth quarter each year due to the significant portion of our annual renewals and deliveries which occur then.
 Mortgage related revenue is generally higher in the second and third quarters of the year due to the increase in consumer home purchasing during the summer in the U.S. Any change in the U.S. mortgage market could have a corresponding impact on revenue and operating profit for our business, primarily within the Workforce Solutions and USIS operating segments.
+Although in recent years activity has been directly related to changes in interest rates, and this trend has been less observed.

 Key Performance Indicators.
 Management focuses on a variety of key indicators to monitor operating and financial performance.
 These performance indicators include measurements of operating revenue, change in operating revenue, operating income, operating margin, net income, diluted earnings per share, cash provided by operating activities and capital expenditures.
-Key performance indicators for the twelve months ended December 31, 2021, 2020 and 2019 include the following:
+Key performance indicators for the twelve months ended December 31, 2022, 2021 and 2020 include the following:

+Key Performance Indicators

+Twelve Months Ended

+December 31

-Key Performance Indicators Twelve Months Ended December 31, 2021 2020 2019 (In millio ns, except per s hare data) Operating revenue \$ 4,923.9 \$ 4,127.5 \$ 3,507.6 Operating revenue change 19 % 18 % ) 3 % Operating income (loss) \$ 1,138.0 \$ 676.6 \$ (335.4) Operating margin 23.1 % 16.4 % ) (9.6)% Net income (loss) attributable to Equifax \$ 744.2 \$ 520.1 \$ (384.1) Diluted earnings per share \$ 6.02 \$ 4.24 \$ (3.15) Cash provided by operating activities \$ \$ 1,334.8 \$ 946.2 \$ 313.8 Capital expenditures \$
+Detember 31, 2022 2021 2020 (In milli ons, except per sh are ( data) Operating revenue \$ 5,122.2 \$ 4,923.9 \$ 4,127.5 Operating revenue change 4 % 19 % 18 % Operating income \$ 1,056.0 \$ 1,138.0 \$ 676.6 Operating margin 20.6 % 23.1 % 16.4 % Net income attributable to Equifax \$ 696.2 \$ 744.2 \$ 520.1 Diluted earnings per share \$ 5.65 \$ 6.02 \$ 4.24 Cash provided by operating activities \$ 757.1 \$ 1,334.8 \$ 946.2 Capital expenditures \$ (617.4) \$ (490.5) \$ (430.7)